tigerwill90/fox/README.md

 BenchmarkTraffic_StaticAll          1064           1140959 ns/op          753611 B/op      14601 allocs/op
 BenchmarkPat_StaticAll               967           1230424 ns/op          602832 B/op      12559 allocs/op
 ```
-In this benchmark, Fox performs as well as `Gin`, `Echo` which are both Radix Tree based routers.
+In this benchmark, Fox performs as well as `Gin` and `Echo` which are both Radix Tree based routers.
 An interesting fact is
 that [HttpTreeMux](https://github.com/dimfeld/httptreemux) also support [adding route while serving request concurrently](https://github.com/dimfeld/httptreemux#concurrency).
 However, it takes a slightly different approach, by using an optional `RWMutex` that may not scale as well as Fox under heavy load.
 The next
-test compare `HttpTreeMux`, `HttpTreeMux_SafeAddRouteFlag` (concurrent reads and writes), `HttpRouter` and `Fox` in parallel benchmark.
+test compare `HttpTreeMux` with and without the `*SafeAddRouteFlag` (concurrent reads and writes) and `Fox` in parallel benchmark.

 **GOMAXPROCS: 16**
 ```